 “Do you have flip-flops?” he asked Ron.

 “Yeah.
 I brought a gym bag with some stuff including my flip-flops, my racquet, a can of tennis balls, a beach towel, suntan lotion, a couple T’s, a lightweight fleecy, my sunglasses, and some underwear for when I get dressed to go home.
-It also has my eight-pack of Cokes, in plastic bottles.
+It also has my twelve-pack of Cokes, in cans.
 I gotta get that into the cooler chest so they get cold.”

 “Sounds like having everything in a gym bag is a good idea.
 I’ll put my stuff in one right now.
 We can store them in the pool house.”
 Jason got his stuff together and put it in an empty gym bag.
 “Let’s head outside.
 It’s ten thirty and the guys should start arriving about now.”